PX4/PX4-user_guide/en/flight_modes_fw/mission.md

 ## Mission Feasibility Checks

-PX4 runs some basic sanity checks to determine if a mission is feasible when it is uploaded, and when the vehicle is first armed.
+PX4 runs some basic sanity checks to determine if a mission is feasible when it is uploaded and before executing a mission.
 If any of the checks fail, the user is notified and it is not possible to start the mission.

 A subset of the most important checks are listed below:

-- First mission item too far away from vehicle ([MIS_DIST_1WP](#MIS_DIST_1WP))
 - Any mission item conflicts with a plan or safety geofence
 - More than one land start mission item defined ([MAV_CMD_DO_LAND_START](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_LAND_START))
 - A fixed-wing landing has an infeasible slope angle ([FW_LND_ANG](#FW_LND_ANG))
 - Land start item (`MAV_CMD_DO_LAND_START`) appears in mission before an RTL item ([MAV_CMD_NAV_RETURN_TO_LAUNCH](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_RETURN_TO_LAUNCH))
 - Missing takeoff and/or land item when these are configured as a requirement ([MIS_TKO_LAND_REQ](#MIS_TKO_LAND_REQ))

+Additionally there is a check if the first waypoint is too far from the Home position ([MIS_DIST_1WP](#MIS_DIST_1WP)).
+The user is notified should the check fail, but it has no effect on the validity of a mission plan (the mission can still be started even if the distance is too great).

 ## QGroundControl Support